LogoLogo

 Here is the story of Blackjack as near as I can describe it.
 This was my grandparents boat.
 When they passed away my brother and I had grand plans of restoring it to its former glory but have never gotten around to it.
 I would guess this hull hasn’t seen the water since the late 80’s to very early 90’s.
 It was formerly sailed on Lake Erie out of the port of Huron, OH.
 After my grandfather died the boat was pulled out of the water and sat untouched for a number of years.
 During that time the hatches were compromised and the interior got a bit wet.
 From what I could tell there was significant water in the hull.
 After my grandmother died my brother and I had a trailer built for the boat so we could tow it back to Iowa.
 On its return trip the guy we had towing it lost the front hatch.

 Once we got it to Ames, Iowa we put it into storage indoors.
 When it was in its first public storage garage someone stole the teak main hatch.
-It was around this time that I removing the woodwork from the exterior and interior for refinishing.
+It was around this time that I was removing the woodwork from the exterior and interior for refinishing.
 That is the state it now lies in.

-In its day my grandparents and parents raced and day sailed Lake Erie now I am embarrassed to say that I have not seen or touched it in at least 6 years.
-I would assume that it is still in the back of a barn about 20 miles from where I sit but like I said I haven’t seen it.
+In its day my grandparents and parents raced and day sailed Lake Erie.
+Now, I am embarrassed to say that I have not seen or touched it in at least 6 years.
+I would assume that it is still in the back of a barn about 20 miles from where I sit, but like I said I haven’t seen it.
 My plan is to pull it out of storage this spring once the snow is gone for good and somehow get rid of it.

 Here’s what I know about the boat from memory.